Networked Communication for Decentralised Agents in Mean-Field Games: Experiments

-If $\pi$ has a large exploitability then an agent can significantly improve its return by deviating from $\pi$, meaning that $\pi$ is far from $\pi^*$, whereas an exploitability of 0 implies that $\pi = \pi^*$.
+\begin{definition}[Exploitability of $\pi$] The exploitability $\mathcal{E}$ of policy $\pi$ is given by: \end{definition} If $\pi$ has a large exploitability then an agent can significantly improve its return by deviating from $\pi$, meaning that $\pi$ is far from $\pi^*$, whereas an exploitability of 0 implies that $\pi = \pi^*$ - i.e. lower exploitability is considered better.

-Since we do not have access to the exact best response policy $\arg\max_{\pi'}V_h(\pi',\mu^{\pi})$ as in some related works \cite{scalable_deep,wu2024populationaware}, we instead approximate the exploitability metric, similarly to \citep{flock}, as follows.
-We freeze the policy of all agents apart from a deviating agent, for which we store its current policy and then conduct 40 $k$ loops of policy improvement.
+Since we do not have access to the exact best response policy $\arg\max_{\pi'}V_h(\pi',\mu^{\pi})$ as in some related works \citep{scalable_deep,wu2024populationaware}, we instead approximate the exploitability metric, similarly to \citep{flock}, as follows.
+We freeze the policy of all agents apart from a deviating agent, for which we store its current policy and then conduct 40 `deviation' $k$ loops of policy improvement.
 To approximate the expectations in Def. \ref{exploitability_definition}, we take the best return of the deviating agent across the 40 $k$ loops, as well as the mean of all the other agents' returns across these same loops.
 We then revert the agent back to its stored policy, before learning continues for all agents.
-Due to the expensive computations required for this metric, we evaluate it on alternate $k$ iterations (for our ablation study of the experience replay buffer we evaluate every 20 $k$).
+Due to the expensive computations required for this metric, we evaluate it only on alternate $k$ iterations of the actual system evolution (for our ablation study of the experience replay buffer in Sec. \ref{ablation_buffer_experiment_section}, we evaluate only every 20 $k$).

 Since prior works conducting empirical testing have generally focused on the centralised setting, evaluations have not had to consider the exploitability metric when not all agents are following a single policy $\pi_k$, as may occur in the independent or networked settings, i.e. when $\pi^i_k \neq \pi^j_k$ for $i,k \in \{1,\dots,N\}$.
 The method described above for approximating exploitability involves calculating the mean return of all non-deviating agents' policies.
 While this is $\pi_k$ in the centralised case, if the non-deviating agents do not share a single policy, then this method is in fact approximating the exploitability of their joint policy $\boldsymbol\pi^{-d}_k$, where $d$ is the deviating agent.